 Interferon-alfa (Intron A)

 This immunotherapy prevents cancer cells from growing and makes them more vulnerable to attack by the immune system.
 It has fewer side effects than aldesleukin, but it usually doesn’t work well on its own.
-So doctors often prescribe it with other cancer drugs.
+So when it is used, it is often prescribed with other cancer drugs.
+Interferon-alfa has been mostly replaced by checkpoint inhibitor immunotherapy and molecularly targeted agents.

 Nivolumab (Opdivo) and Ipilimumab (Yervoy)